Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 980M should be a lot faster than the GeForce GTX 650 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 980M should theoretically be quite a bit better than the GeForce GTX 650 in general. (explain)

-Texel RateThe GeForce GTX 980M is quite a bit (approximately 194%) faster with regards to AF than the GeForce GTX 650. (explain)
+Texel RateThe GeForce GTX 980M will be much (about 194%) more effective at AF than the GeForce GTX 650. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison